Graylog2/documentation/pages/getting_started/rsyslog.rst

 .. image:: /images/gs_7-rsyslogadd.png

-You can find out more on this in our `Guide to send Syslog over to Graylog <https://github.com/Graylog2/graylog-guide-syslog-linux>`__.
+You can find out more about ingesting syslog messages with Graylog in our `Syslog configuration guide <https://github.com/Graylog2/graylog-guide-syslog-linux>`__.

 Restart rsyslog
 ^^^^^^^^^^^^^^^